cross-js/cross-js/README.md

 ## Don't use anything else then javascript
 ...such as TypeScript or CoffeeScript that isn't able to run on any platform without beeing transpiled to javascript first
 #### Why?
-The point is that: It should just work without any transpilation<br>
+The point is that:
+- It should just work without any transpilation
+- Transpilers just adds an additional building step and building time
+- Your module will be larger/more complex.
+- You are allways going stay in the shadow of JavaScript and always have to wait for other transpilers to start supporting new syntax before you can use it.
-People should be able to include a part of your module without having to require the entire bundle or having to compile it themself
+- People should be able to include a part of your module without having to require the entire bundle or having to compile it themself
 ```js
 import x from 'module/foo'
 ```